CARNEGIE MELLON UNIVERSITY JSI

 Washington D.C.
 Trip

-Carnegie Mellon University PPIA students will embark on a weekend trip to Washington D.C. in July.
-Fellows from CMU and Princeton participate in a graduate school speaker panel and graduate school fair in D.C., featuring most of the PPIA Consortium schools.
+Carnegie Mellon University PPIA students will embark on a weekend trip to Washington D.C.
+Fellows from CMU and Princeton participate in a graduate school fair in D.C., featuring most of the PPIA Consortium schools.
 In addition, fellows will visit Heinz College’s D.C. office to hear panels and presentations by PPIA and CMU alumni and faculty.
-PPIA fellows are expected to attend each scheduled event, and generally have one free evening to enjoy the city on their own.

 Undergraduate Course Credit

 Credit earned in your PPIA courses will often transfer to your undergraduate institution.
-Carnegie Mellon University PPIA fellows receive an official transcript to supply to their home institution.
+Carnegie Mellon University PPIA fellows may request an official transcript to supply to their home institution.
 Please refer to your home institution’s transfer-credit policy to determine if you are permitted to transfer credit from your PPIA coursework.

 Career Services Workshops: Heinz College Career Services provides top-tier, dedicated services to students, alumni, and employers.
 Advisers partner with students to provide effective tools and resources for graduate school search and professional development.
 Students will receive one-on-one meetings with the career services staff to review their résumés and individual strengths.